Trajectory probability hypothesis density filter: Gaussian mixture TPHD filter

 represent the PHD of alive and dead trajectories, i.e., $t_{j}^{k}+i_{j}^{k}-1=k$ and $t_{\circ,j}^{k}+i_{\circ,j}^{k}-1<k$ with $i_{j}^{k}=\mathrm{dim}\left(m_{j}^{k}\right)/n_{x}$ and $i_{\circ,j}^{k}=\mathrm{dim}\left(m_{\circ,j}^{k}\right)/n_{x}$.
 Then, the PHD of $\omega^{k+1}\left(\cdot\right)$ is

 where

 \end{prop} Proposition \ref{prop:GMTPHD_prediction} can be proved using Theorem \ref{thm:PHD_prediction}.
-The GMTPHD filter prediction is similar to the GMPHD filter prediction with the main differences is that previous states are not integrated out and there is information about dead trajectories. \begin{prop}[Update] We denote the PHD of $\omega^{k}\left(\cdot\right)$ by
+The GMTPHD filter prediction is similar to the GMPHD filter prediction with the main differences that previous states are not integrated out, as in \cite{Koch11}, and there is information about dead trajectories. \begin{prop}[Update] We denote the PHD of $\omega^{k}\left(\cdot\right)$ by

 where